dmlc/dgl/examples/pytorch/ARGO/README.md

 ## Overview

-Graph Neural Network (GNN) training suffer from low scalability on multi-core processors.
+Graph Neural Network (GNN) training suffers from low scalability on multi-core processors.
 ARGO is a runtime system that offers scalable performance.
+The figure below shows an example of GNN training on a Xeon 8380H platform with 112 cores.
-Shown in the figure below, without ARGO, there is no performance improvement after applying more than 16 cores.
+Without ARGO, there is no performance improvement after applying more than 16 cores; we observe a similar scalability limit on a Xeon 6430L platform with 64 cores as well.
-However, with ARGO enabled, we are able to scale over 64 cores, allowing ARGO to speedup GNN training (in terms of epoch time) by up to 4.30x.
+However, with ARGO enabled, we are able to scale over 64 cores, allowing ARGO to speedup GNN training (in terms of epoch time) by up to 4.30x and 3.32x on a Xeon 8380H and a Xeon 6430L, respectively.
 ![ARGO](https://github.com/jasonlin316/dgl/blob/argo/examples/pytorch/ARGO/argo_scale.png)